ChromeDevTools/debugger-protocol-viewer/pages/index.md

 <code>Page.captureScreenshot</code>.
 If the command requires parameters, provide them as JSON, for example,
 <code>{"command":"Page.captureScreenshot","parameters":{"format": "jpeg"}}</code>.

-<p> You can also open a CDP editor by clicking on the icon on the left of the input bar.
-This will automatically open an editor which will enable you to better edit your commands.
-First, enter the command you want to send.
-The corresponding parameters will then appear and you will just have to edit them and either press CTRL + Enter or click the send icon to send your command.
+<p> By clicking on the icon next to the command input (available starting from Chrome version 117.0.5936.0), you can open the command editor.
+After you select a CDP command, the editor creates a structured form based on the protocol definitions that allows you to edit the parameters, and see the documentation and types for specific parameters.
+Send the commands by clicking on the send button or using <code>Ctrl + Enter</code>.
+Use the context menu in the list of previously sent commands to open one of them in the editor.

 <figure class="screenshot">
   <a href="images/cdp-editor.png" target="_blank" style="text-align: center; display:block;">